Rhoades & Morrow

 • Incidental expenses incurred because of the injury, such as gas expenses to travel to and from doctor’s appointments

-Wilmington Personal Injury Lawyers at Rhoades & Morrow Represent Victims of Slip and Fall Accidents
+Delaware Injury Lawyers at Rhoades & Morrow Represent Victims of Slip and Fall Injuries

 If you suffered injuries from a slip and fall accident, an experienced Wilmington slip and fall lawyer at Rhoades & Morrow can evaluate your claim to help you determine your best course of action.
-For over two decades, our firm has helped thousands of Delaware personal injury victims to obtain justice and compensation.
+For over two decades, our firm has helped thousands of slip-and-fall injury victims to obtain justice and compensation.
 We provide clients with honest, knowledgeable advice and we aggressively fight for the best outcome in each case.
-We handle slip and fall cases throughout Delaware, including Bear, Wilmington, Milford and New Castle County.
-To schedule a free consultation, contact us online, or call our Bear office at 302-834-8484, our Wilmington office at 302-427-9500, or our Milford office at 302-422-6705.
+We handle slip and fall cases throughout Delaware, including Bear, Wilmington, Milford, and throughout New Castle County.
+To schedule a free consultation, contact us online, or call our Bear office at (302) 600-1107, our Wilmington office at (302) 427-9500, or our Milford office at (302) 422-6705.